Anbar campaign (2003–2011): June–October 2003

 American soldiers with the 115th Military Police Company operating near Fallujah in June 2003.
 These particular soldiers are using unarmored Humvees.

-Following the disbanding of the Iraqi Army, insurgent activity increased, especially in Fallujah.
+Following the disbanding of the Iraqi Armed Forces, insurgent activity increased, especially in Fallujah.
 Initially, armed resistance groups could be characterized as either Sunni nationalists who wanted to bring back the Ba'ath Party with Saddam Hussein, or anti-Saddam fighters.
 The first major leader of the insurgency in Anbar was Khamis Sirhan al-Muhammad, the Ba'ath party regional chairman for the Karbala Governorate, who was originally No. 54 on the US list of most-wanted Iraqis.
 According to the US military, Khamis received his funding and orders directly from Saddam, then still a fugitive.

 In June, American forces conducted Operation Desert Scorpion, a mostly unsuccessful attempt to root out the burgeoning insurgency.
 An isolated success occurred near Rawah, where American soldiers cornered and killed more than 70 fighters on 12 June and captured a large weapons cache.

 In general, American forces had difficulty distinguishing between Iraqi civilians and insurgents, and the civilian casualties incurred during the sweep increased support for the insurgency.
 On 5 July, a bomb killed seven at a graduation ceremony for the first American-trained police cadets in Ramadi.
 On 16 July, Mohammed Nayil Jurayfi, the pro-government mayor of Haditha, and his youngest son were assassinated.